coleifer/peewee/docs/peewee/cookbook.rst

 .. warning::
     The *Zen of Python* says "There should be one-- and preferably only one --obvious way to do it."
-    The django-style filtering is supported for backwards compatibility with 1.0, so if you can, its probably best not to use it.
+    The django-style filtering is supported for backwards compatibility with 1.0, so don't use it any more :)

 Check :ref:`the docs <query_compare>` for some more example queries.